sketchplugins/plugin-directory/README.md

 - [Toggle Locked Layers](https://github.com/ribot/sketch-toggle-locked-layers), by ribot: Unlock locked layers, make changes, then lock again straight from your artboards.
 - [Toggle NoPrint](https://github.com/sudilkovsky/toggle-noprint-visibility-sketch-plugin), by Denis Sudilkovsky: Toggle Visibility of 'NoPrint' layers in Sketch
 - [Trim Artboard](https://github.com/nerthase/trimartboard), by Mario De Santis: A simple Sketch plugin to trim artboards
+- [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
+It works using words or characters.
 - [Tschichold](https://github.com/arsfeshchenko/tschichold-sketch-plugin), by Arseniy Feshchenko: Plugin that Aligns or Resizes content according to Jan Tschichold's canon of page construction.
 - [Typograph](https://github.com/dezonik/typograph), by Dmitry Gerasimov: Typograph — Sketch plugin and js-library
 - [Typographic Scale](https://github.com/automat/sketch-plugin-typographic-scale), by Henryk Wollik: Generates a typographic scale from selected text layers.